bunto/bunto/site/_docs/posts.md

 permalink: /docs/posts/
 ---

-One of Jekyll’s best aspects is that it is “blog aware”.
+One of Bunto’s best aspects is that it is “blog aware”.
 What does this mean, exactly?
-Well, simply put, it means that blogging is baked into Jekyll’s functionality.
+Well, simply put, it means that blogging is baked into Bunto’s functionality.
 If you write articles and publish them online, this means that you can publish and maintain a blog simply by managing a folder of text-files on your computer.
 Compared to the hassle of configuring and maintaining databases